python-telegram-bot/ptbcontrib/.github/CONTRIBUTING.rst

 How To Contribute
 =================

-Every open source project lives from the generous help by contributors that sacrifice their time and ``ptbcontrib`` is no different.
+Every open source project lives from the generous contributions of developers who invest their spare time and ``ptbcontrib`` is no different.
 To make participation as pleasant as possible, this project adheres to the `Code of Conduct`_ by the Python Software Foundation.

 Setting things up
 -----------------